Doing a 50-hour week from home? It’s time to change your working

 Try and maintain your usual work pattern e.g. If you usually read a book on the train, read at home for the duration of your train journey instead.
 If you usually go to the gym at 5pm after your day at the office, get changed and do your exercise at home at 5pm too.
 And if you and the team usually go to the pub on a Friday, why not have a drink together on Zoom instead?!

-As VAs, we manage our own time at home every single working day.
+As Virtual Experts, we manage our own time at home every single working day.
 We’ve found that good time management is efficient, dignified and yields the best results.
 If you think your home working hours are getting out of control, follow the tips in this blog.
 Good luck and stay safe!